 When it comes to breast or testicular cancer the message is clear: self-examinations is one of our best ways to detect potential signs of the disease.
 Knowing our bodies and what is normal for us as individuals is crucial in helping us to recognise potential symptoms that may need to be discussed with a doctor.

-Dr Henry Clover, Head of Dental Policy at Simplyhealth Professionals, says: “Very few people are aware of the risks of mouth cancer or the fact that cases of the disease are rapidly increasing in the UK.
+Dr Catherine Rutland, Head Dental Officer at Denplan, says: “Very few people are aware of the risks of mouth cancer or the fact that cases of the disease are rapidly increasing in the UK.
 In fact, more people suffer from the disease than cervical cancer and testicular cancer combined.
 Yet, if people know how to self-examine and what the signs of mouth cancer are, it could save their lives.

 “As well as seeing your dentist regularly (whether that is once or twice a year) it is a really good idea to self-examine as part of your oral health routine at home.
 That way, if you do spot something that you are not sure about, you can book an appointment and get it checked out as soon as possible.”

-Early detection of mouth cancer, as with other forms of the disease, can dramatically improve chances of survival to 90% from 50%.
+Early detection of mouth cancer, as with other forms of the disease, can dramatically improve chances of survival from 50% to 90%.
 Therefore, understanding the signs and symptoms of the disease – as well as knowing which parts of the mouth to check – is vital in helping to prevent the condition developing.